Thanks for making plans for the ninth annual Kick around the Clock. How can we help?

 Grades 2-12 will play 3v3.
 The maximum roster for all teams is 6 players.

 What are some of the benefits of this format?

-Playing 3v3 and 2v2 soccer in a small space on a fast surface has tons of benefits.
+Playing 3v3 soccer in a small space on a fast surface has tons of benefits.
 Just a few of them: More touches on the ball; Plenty of practice making quick decisions; Constant transitions between offensive and defensive modes; More attacking opportunities for everyone.

 This sounds like fun.
 How do we sign up?

 Teams can register online or by mail.
 Visit this site or click on the "REGISTER" link in the black bar at the top of this page.
 Registration is $180 per team, and the deadline is Thursday, January 19.
 Teams will be accepted on a first-come, first-served basis.

 Are there any additional charges for participants or spectators?

 No. Participants and spectators will not be charged for parking, and they will not be charged for admission into the facility.

 Visit this page for the complete rules.
 Each game goes 25 minutes straight.

 What kind of ball do we play with?